NandhaKishorM/Covid-19-chatbot-using-IBM-cloud-and-deep-learning/README.md

 ### Install TensorFlow: https://docs.nvidia.com/deeplearning/frameworks/install-tf-jetson-platform/index.html

 * To work with Jetson nano add below script in detail_main.py, this will ensure the script run on CPU.
+(NB: Running on GPU will throw CUDA error)

 ```
 os.environ('CUDA_VISIBLE_DEVICES') = '-1'